entrity/stackedit-computer-vision/papers-read/Detail/Detecting Visual Relationships with Deep Relational Netoworks.md

 **Proposal:**

 ## Contributions
 1. DR-Net:
-2. Move state of the art R@50 from 47.9% to 80.8% (predicate reg)
+2. Move state of the art R@50 from 47.9% to 80.8% (relationship recognition) and 53.5% to 88.3% (predicate classification)

+Join

-## Previous Work
+## Related Work
 1. First, limited to specific types of relations (spatial or action).
 Usually hand-crafted features or simple heuristics.
 2. Eventually, non-joint models
 3. Vedantam [47] used synthetic clip-arts to train non-joint model.
 4. Fang [48] treat object cats and predicate cats uniformly as words.
 5. Lu [1] classifier combines appearance and language features.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwMzY4MjA0M119
+eyJoaXN0b3J5IjpbMTIxODAzMTQwM119
 -->